l-x-f/test-release/.github/ISSUE_TEMPLATE/other-custom-issue-.md

 ---
-name: 'Other custom   Issue '
+name: 'Other custom issue '
 about: Custom issue
 title: ''
 labels: ''